Ziiics/CloudPath/RawNotes/CloudEssentials.md

 - General Purpose – balanced CPU/memory/network; good for small apps, web servers, code repos.
 - Compute Optimized – strong CPU performance; used for ML inference, gaming servers, scientific tasks.
 - Memory Optimized – large RAM; used for in-memory DBs, big data, analytics.
-- Accelerated Computing – GPU/FPGA based; used for ML training, graphics, heavy math.
+- Accelerated Computing – GPU/FPGA-based; used for ML training, graphics, heavy math.
-- Storage Optimized – high disk throughput; used for large databases, warehousing, I/O-heavy workloads.
+- Storage Optimized – high disk throughput; used for large databases, warehousing, and I/O-heavy workloads.

-AMIs (Amazon Machine Images) is blueprint of an EC2 instance including OS, storage config, architecture, permissions, and preinstalled apps.
+AMIs (Amazon Machine Images) are blueprints of an EC2 instance, including OS, storage config, architecture, permissions, and preinstalled apps.
-- Three ways to use AMIs: create your own, use available AWS AMIs, purchase form AWS Marketplace.
+- Three ways to use AMIs: create your own, use available AWS AMIs, or purchase from AWS Marketplace.
 - User Data allows you to run scripts automatically when the instance launches (e.g., install software).

 ### Interacting with AWS
 AWS APIs – all AWS services communicate through APIs.
 AWS CLI – lets you call these APIs in the terminal (create instances, manage S3, etc.).
-AWS SDKs – lets developers integrate AWS into applications using languages like Python, Java, C++, .NET.
+AWS SDKs – let developers integrate AWS into applications using languages like Python, Java, C++, .NET.

-### Differnet AWS pricing options:
+### Different AWS pricing options:
 - On-demand instances - pay only for the capacity you consume
-- Reserved instances - get savings when committin to a 1-year or 3-year term for predictable workloads on specific instances family or AWS Regions.
+- Reserved instances - get savings when committing to a 1-year or 3-year term for predictable workloads on specific instance families or AWS Regions.
 - Spot instances - bid on spare compute capacity at up to 90% of the on-demand price, flexibility to be interrupted.
-- Savings instances - save upt o 72% by commiting to consistent usage level.
+- Savings instances - save up to 72% by committing to a consistent usage level.
 - Dedicated hosts - reserve entire physical server exclusively
-- Dedicated Instances - pay the instances running on hardware dedicated solely to your account
+- Dedicated Instances - pay for the instances running on hardware dedicated solely to your account

 ### Scaling & Load Balancing
 Auto Scaling automatically adjusts the number of EC2 instances based on demand.